nearform/gammaray/README.md

 ```
 go get github.com/dgonzalez/gammaray
 ```
-Once it is finished, you should have gammaray binary in your `GOPATH/bin` folder.
+Once it is finished, you should have the `gammaray` binary in your `GOPATH/bin` folder.

 ## Build it

-We use `dep` to build gammaray.
-In order to build it, first fetch the dependencies and then build it:
+We use `dep` to manage the dependencies for `gammaray`.
+In order to build it, run:

 ```
 dep ensure